 Push Tray Sorters: Use Case, Cost, and Other Considerations

 For years, crossbelt sorters and tilt tray sorters were the best and only options for many companies’ product ranges.
-They handled most of the product range, leaving out only the smallest of items and non-conveyables, and at speeds well beyond what most operations needed, with weight capacities of 75 lbs. or more.
+Their only limitation being that they had to leave out only the smallest of items and non-conveyables.

-The fact that they were expensive and took up a significant amount of warehouse space were par for the course, and meant that only the largest companies could afford them, even if they had to design whole facilities around the space necessary for these types of sorters.
+Many warehouses and distribution centers had become accustomed to how expensive these systems were and the fact that they took up a significant amount of space.
+This meant that only the largest companies could afford them, even if they had to design whole facilities around the space necessary for these types of sorters.

 If you’ve lacked floor space, capital, or cost justification in the past, or if you have an aging sorter, you maybe inclined to simply replace it with similar technology that you are already familiar with.
-While this may be the easiest path forward, taking the time to do your due diligence now compare your options will allow you to select the right choice for your operation, product, order profile and bottom line success.
+While this may be the easiest path forward, taking the time to do your due diligence now to compare your options will allow you to select the right choice for your operation.
 The push tray sorter, for example, may provide the throughput, reduced space, and cost justification you are looking for.

 What is a Push Tray Sorter?